 38. Phoenix, Arizona

-Overall, whether you’re hitting the links or just taking in some sun, Phoenix should definitely be on your list of places to visit.
-Check out our favorite things to do in Phoenix, Arizona if you’re spending some time here.
+Whether you’re hitting the links or just taking in some sun, Phoenix should definitely be on your list of places to visit.
+Check out our favorite things to do in Phoenix, Arizona, if you’re spending time here.

 See Related: Best Day Trips from Phoenix, Arizona